coolnumber9/datasciencecoursera/Getting_and_Cleaning_Data/README.md

 4. Labels the dataset with descriptive variable names.
 5. From the dataset in step 4, create a second, independent tidy dataset with the average of each variable for each activity and each subject.

+---

+## Files
+Here are the files in this repo.
+1. **Readme** - This file
+2. **images** directory - Just a repository for the images embedded in the readme and codebook markdown text.
+3. **.gitignore** - use to ignore files that are not needed to be commited in git and github.
+4. **codebook.md** - shows the data being provided, the variables and observations, and the steps to reproduce the output that is being required by this course's final assignment.
+5. **run_analysis.R** - The R script to produce the output required for this course's final assignment.

 **Please refer to the CodeBook for the steps in reproducing the data output needed.**